Skip to main content

 Array Values

-element, These can be used for any purpose in the firmware, such as an index to an array.
+In this situation, one or more numbers can be added after the value_id in the content element.
+These can be used for any purpose in the firmware, such as an index into an array.

 Example: